Michael Traugott

 Michael Wolfe Traugott is an American political scientist, communication studies researcher, and political pundit.

-As of 2022, he is a Professor Emeritus at the University of Michigan, Ann Arbor and a researcher at UM's Institute for Social Research.
+As of 2022, he is a Professor Emeritus at the University of Michigan, Ann Arbor and adjunct research professor at UM's Institute for Social Research, Center for Political Studies.

 Traugott finished his undergraduate education at Princeton University and completed a Master's degree and PhD at the University of Michigan.
 He has authored, co-authored, or edited at least 14 books and more than 100 journal articles and book chapters.